SER516-S20/ProjectFour/Team_08/README.md

 Required: JDK 1.8 version installed.

 **How to run:**
-Step 1: Import project folder Team_08 in your IDE.
+- Import project folder Team_08 in your IDE.
-Step 2: Run SourcePanel.java
+- Run SourcePanel.java